 - Samsung Electronics in its $70 million acquisition of Amica Wronki.

 - Dragados in its €116 million acquisition of a 65.53% stake in P.R.I.
 “POL-AQUA” through a tender offer.

 - CTL Logistics and its founder, Jaroslaw Pawluk, in the acquisition of CTL Logistics by Bridgepoint funds.

 - Argan Capital in the acquisition of AAT Group.

 - Enterprise Investors in its acquisition of Jaan/Nordglass Group.

-Another prestigious legal ranking publication, The Legal 500, recommended Iwona in its 2016 edition for competition/anti-trust.
+Another prestigious legal ranking publication, The Legal 500, has since 2016 recommended Iwona for competition/anti-trust.